 Just seven miles northwest was the “Delia Stopping House” on the Stettler Trail.
 A.L.
 Davis operated this establishment named after his wife, Mrs. Delia Davis.
 The Davis homestead became the site of the Delia Post Office.

 The homesteaders petitioned for and secured a post office called the Delia Post Office.
-This post office was moved three times before finally settling in to the Dunn store in Highland.
+This post office was moved three times before finally settling into the Dunn store in Highland.
 Due to the confusion because of the two names, the authorities were prevailed upon to sanction the one identity and the settlement became Delia.

 On October 26, 1913 the first mixed train went through Delia.
-The Railway was making their final survey; they decided they streets had to run parallel with the railroad.
+The Railway was making their final survey; they decided the streets had to run parallel with the railroad.
 Businesses would have to pick up and move and that they did!